PaddlePaddle/docs/doc/fluid/advanced_usage/deploy/inference/native_infer_en.md

 - `name` is used to indicate the name of variable in model correspondent with input data.
 - `shape` represents shape of a Tensor.
-- `data`  is stored in `PaddleBuf` in mode of continuous storage.`PaddleBuf` can receieve outer data or independently `malloc` memory.
+- `data`  is stored in `PaddleBuf` in mode of continuous storage. `PaddleBuf` can receieve outer data or independently `malloc` memory.
 You can refer to associated definitions in head file.
 - `dtype` represents data type of Tensor.

 ## Use Config to create different search engines

-The fundemental levels of high-level API contains many optimizations which are called engines.Transferring different Config implements overloading of different engines during the switch among them.
+The fundemental levels of high-level API contains many optimizations which are called engines.
+Transferring different Config implements overloading of different engines during the switch among them.

-- `NativeConfig` native engine,consisting of native forward operators of paddle,can originally support all models trained with paddle.
+- `NativeConfig` native engine,consisting of native forward operators of paddle, can originally support all models trained with paddle.

-- `AnalysisConfig` TensorRT mixed engine used to speed up GPU supports [TensorRT] with subgraph,supports all paddle models and aumatically segments computing subgraph to TensorRT to speed up (WIP).About specific usage,please refer to [here](http://paddlepaddle.org/documentation/docs/zh/1.1/user_guides/howto/inference/paddle_tensorrt_infer.html).
+- `AnalysisConfig` TensorRT mixed engine used to speed up GPU supports [TensorRT] with subgraph, supports all paddle models and aumatically segments computing subgraph to TensorRT to speed up (WIP).
+About specific usage,please refer to [here](http://paddlepaddle.org/documentation/docs/zh/1.1/user_guides/howto/inference/paddle_tensorrt_infer.html).

 ## Inference process of deploy